How to enable and use the Salesforce integration

 Using rules to log activities or create leads

 - Create lead in Salesforce will create a lead in Salesforce for the recipient of the email if it does not exist already.
+Only works with channels that use email or phone contacts.

 Implement mandatory fields